Booth Group Time Line

 1908 George and Margy sail to Brazil to understand the shipping business Looked at Pacific route from Iquitos and implications of the booming rubber trade from Manáos

 Got caught up in a revolution in Peru.
 Declined offer to manage all harbours on Peruvian coast.
-Sailed back via Panama, Jamaica and New York (on Lusitania)
+Sailed back via Panama, Jamaica and New York (on Lusitania).
+Margy’s diary Ian Amazon Andes Tour by Margaret Booth) is available on line free of charge and worth reading.

 Material from Margy’s diaries and George’s lecture used by Virginia Woolf in The Voyage Out (Crow, p55)